zazu-22/genealogy_database/docs/development/implementation-status.md

 After completing the Evidence Framework phase, the project will move to the Advanced Features phase, which will include:

 1. Research workflow implementation
-2. Tools for handling uncertain information
-3. Evidence correlation algorithms
+2. Advanced evidence correlation algorithms
+3. Collaborative research capabilities
+4. Automated research suggestions
-4. Advanced search and retrieval
+5. Advanced search and retrieval